 Not taking vacation days is costly for employees

 Employees that do not take the time to relax can cost them in more ways than one.
 If your organization has implemented a ‘use it or lose it’ policy when it comes to vacation days, your people could be missing out on more than just the relaxation benefits.
 According to Project Time Off, employees in the US alone are letting go of $52.4 billion in combined group health benefits every year.
 Yikes!

 For companies that allow team members to rollover vacation time, unused paid time off can leave a big liability on company balance sheets.
 Project Time Off notes that US companies recorded roughly $224 billion in unused vacation time, with roughly $65.6 billion in unused paid vacation days being carried over from 2014 to 2015.
 That’s a liability on the books.

 Vacation days stimulate employee innovation

 Time off can stimulate creativity beyond just helping team members maintain their productivity and improve their performance.
 Taking time away from the office can help get creative juices flowing and may even help your people come up with your next big idea.

 Bill Gates is famous for his think weeks, but even simply taking some time away from one’s regular routine can do the trick.
-For example, Kevin Systrom came up with the idea for Instagram while on vacation in Mexico and Drew Houston thought of the idea for Dropbox while traveling.
+For example, Kevin Systrom came up with the idea for Instagram while on vacation in Mexico and Drew Houston thought of the idea for Dropbox while travelling.